shohan-cse/Online-Shopping-System-With-Server/README.md

 # Apricot-Store
 Assalamu Alaikum (السلام عليكم).
 Apricot Store is a project that based on online shopping system.
 In this project both front-end and back-end part have been used smoothly for better experience.
 As It's an open source project.
 So, It's open for anyone to download the source code and use.

-# Installation(For using)
+# Installation Process
 01. Install XAMPP

 02. Open XAMPP Control panal and start [apache] and [mysql]

-03. Download project from github(https://github.com/shohan3401/Apricot-Store.git)
+03. Download project from github (https://github.com/shohan3401/Apricot-Store.git)

 04. extract files in (htdocs) folder (After installing the XAMPP, open the (XAMPP) folder. then you will get (htdocs) folder